-To quite an extend the notion of a European Defense and Security Policy is wishful thinking and does not correspond to reality.
-Defense matters stay within the exclusive competence of a member state.
-Actually especially the great countries follow their own security interests: Great Britain for example joined the US in the Iraqe War of 2003; whereas Germany and France were opposed.
-The great powers followed their own policy concerning Moskow and Bejing; there are different approaches concerning Kosovo or a Palestinian state and different attitudes were taken when a 'no fly zone' was proclaimed over Libya.
-But again: Some of the European protagonists hope that notions used could create a new state of mind, a new reality.
+To a considerable extent, the notion of the common European Defense and Security Policy remains wishful thinking, and does not correspond to reality.
+Defense matters stay within the exclusive competence of the member states.
+Actually, it is quite evident that the great powers continue to follow their own security interests: Great Britain, for example, joined the US in the Iraq War of 2003, whereas Germany and France strongly opposed the war.
+The great powers followed their own policies concerning Moscow and Beijing; there are different approaches regarding Kosovo or a Palestinian state, and different attitudes were taken when a 'no fly zone' was imposed upon Libya.
+However, some of the European protagonists hope that notions used in this policy document, and the objectives outlined in it, could create a new state of mind, and eventually, a new reality.